relizaio/rearm-cli/README.md

 - **--hash** - flag to denote actual hash (required).
 By convention, hash must include hashing algorithm as its first part, i.e. sha256: or sha512:
 - **--component** - flag to denote UUID of specific Component, UUID must be obtained from ReARM (optional, required if org-wide or user api key is used).

-## 6. Use Case: Request Latest Release Per Component Or Bundle
+## 6. Use Case: Request Latest Release Per Component Or Product

-This use case is when ReARM is queried either by CI or CD environment or by integration instance to check latest release version available per specific Component or Bundle.
+This use case is when ReARM is queried either by CI or CD environment or by integration instance to check latest release version available per specific Component or Product.

 Sample command: